-You can get access to a computer to claim Universal Credit by contacting us, your local Jobcentre Plus, or some of the partners we work with.
-The map below shows where in Middlesbrough support is available and how you can get free access to a computer to make a claim.
+If you need to use a computer to make your Universal Credit claim, you can contact us, your local Jobcentre Plus, or some of the partners we work with.
+Find out where you can get free access to a computer to make a claim.

 After you've made your claim, you'll be asked to attend an interview at your local Jobcentre Plus.
 You can book your interview by following the instructions at the end of the online claim process.

 Please note, Universal Credit is not paid by Middlesbrough Council.
 If you have any questions about the amount of Universal Credit you get or how it's paid, you should contact the Universal Credit helpline on 0800 328 5644.